apple/swift-metrics-extras/Sources/SystemMetrics/Docs.docc/index.md

 ### Basic Usage

-After adding `swift-metrics-extras` as a dependency, import the `SystemMetricsMonitor` module:
+After adding `swift-metrics-extras` as a dependency, import the `SystemMetrics` module:

 ```swift
 import SystemMetricsMonitor